BananaAccounting/General/ImportApps/GPX/README.md

 3) The .gpx file is generated on the same directory of the .ac2 file.

 ## From .gpx file to .jcsv file
-The idea is to strart from a .gpx file, retrieve all the needed data and then create a .jcsv file.
+The idea is to start from a .gpx file, retrieve all the needed data and then create a .jcsv file.
 At the end it is possible to import this .jcsv file into Banana to create a table.

 ## Resources
 * GPX: